-The study uses narrow money supply (M1), broad money supply (M2), income (GDP), and general price level (NCPI) as variables.
-The study has separated former three variables into nominal as well as real form for the different model.
-The reason behind this is to find out the relationship of real money supply with real income, nominal money supply with price level and price level with nominal income separately.
-The real variables are deflated on 2014/15 prices (By using GDP deflater instead of price level).
-The reason for using 2014/15 as base year is that the Household Budget Survey was conducted on 2014/15 and hence, the price level in Nepal is based on 2014/15 prices.
-The specific abbreviation in study would be RM1, NM1, RM2, NM2, RGDP, NGDP and NCPI for real M1, nominal M1, real M2, nominal M2, real GDP, nominal GDP and price level respectively.
+In the analysis, we have used narrow money supply (M1), broad money supply (M2), income (GDP), and general price level (NCPI) as variables.
+However, we have separated former three variables into nominal as well as real form for the different model.
+The reason behind this is to find out impact of real money supply to real income, nominal money supply to price level and price level to nominal income separately.
+The real variables are deflated on 2014/15 prices.
+Likewise, the price level is also based on 2014/15 prices.